-To create a live broadcast from your computer, you need a web camera and microphone, or a compatible video camera with integrated microphone.
+To create a live broadcast from your computer, you need a Bambuser Premium account, a web camera and microphone, or a compatible video camera with integrated microphone.
 You also need an internet connection with good upload-bandwidth, and a browser with Adobe Flash-support.
 To start a broadcast follow these simple steps:

-- From the Dashboard, click “Webcam” in the right column and "Go live with your cam" to open the broadcaster.
+- On your channel page, click “Go live with your webcam” in the right column to open the broadcaster.

 - Allow the Bambuser broadcaster access to your camera and microphone (only necessary the first time).